gbdev/pandocs/content/CPU_Comparision_with_Z80.md

-### Comparision with 8080
+### Comparison with 8080

-Basically, the gameboy CPU works more like an older 8080 CPU rather than like a more powerful Z80 CPU.
-It is, however, supporting CB-prefixed instructions.
-Also, all known gameboy assemblers using the more obvious Z80-style syntax, rather than the chaotic 8080-style syntax.
+The Game Boy CPU has a bit more in common with an older Intel 8080 CPU than the more powerful Zilog Z80 CPU.
+It is missing a handful of 8080 instructions but does support almost all CB-prefixed instructions.
+Also, all known Game Boy assemblers use the more obvious Z80-style syntax, rather than the chaotic 8080-style syntax.

+Unlike the 8080 and Z80, the Game Boy has no dedicated I/O bus and no IN/OUT opcodes.
+Instead, I/O ports are accessed directly by normal LD instructions, or by new LD (FF00+n) opcodes.

+The sign and parity/overflow flags have been removed, as have the 12 RET, CALL, and JP instructions conditioned on them.
+So have EX (SP),HL (XTHL) and EX DE,HL (XCHG).

 ### Comparision with Z80

+All DD- and FD-prefixed instructions are missing.
+That means no IX- or IY-registers.

+In addition to the removed 8080 instructions, the other exchange instructions have been removed (including total absence of second register set).

-Any DD-, ED-, and FD-prefixed instructions are missing, that means no IX-, IY-registers, no block commands, and some other missing commands.
+All ED-prefixed instructions are missing.
+That means 16bit memory accesses are mostly missing, 16bit arithmetic functions are heavily cut-down, no block commands, and some other missing commands.
+IN/OUT (C) are replaced with new LD (\$FF00+C) opcodes.

-All exchange instructions have been removed (including total absence of second register set), 16bit memory accesses are mostly missing, and 16bit arithmetic functions are heavily cut-down.
-The gameboy has no IN/OUT instructions, instead I/O ports are accessed directly by normal LD instructions, or by special LD (FF00+n) opcodes.
-The sign and parity/overflow flags have been removed.
-The gameboy operates approximately as fast as a 4MHz Z80 (8MHz in CGB double speed mode), execution time of all instructions has been rounded up to a multiple of 4 cycles though.
+The Game Boy operates approximately as fast as a 4 MHz Z80 (8 MHz in CGB double speed mode), with execution time of all instructions having been rounded up to a multiple of 4 cycles.

 ### Moved, Removed, and Added Opcodes